Do you spend half of your day monitoring, updating, and tweaking your Google Ads?

 This is a pre-built Google Ads script, so there's not as much customizability as some other scripts out there.
 So you'll have to work within the Google Ads definition of certain parameters:

-We’ve run the gamut in terms of Google Ads scripts.
-We’ve addressed the most popular pre-built scripts that digital marketers love to use.
-And we’ve even thrown in a few of our favorites and our own custom scripts.
+We gave you the most popular pre-built scripts that digital marketers love, thrown in a few of our favorites, and shared our own custom scripts.

-Always remember, though: scripts are tools, and just like any tool they’re only as powerful as the marketer using them.
-So get cracking. 😉
+We’ll say this one more time, though: scripts are tools.
+Like any tool, they're only as powerful as the marketer using them.